rusq/slackdump/doc/cli.rst

 \-dl-retries number
    rate limit retries for file downloads. (default 3).
-If the file download process hits the Slack Rate Limit reponse (HTTP ERROR 429), slackdump will retry the download this number of times, for each file.
+If the file download process hits the Slack Rate Limit response (HTTP ERROR 429), slackdump will retry the download this number of times, for each file.